Paradigm Shift: How Life Has Been Redefined in the Modern Era

 Modernism encouraged the re-examination of every aspect of existence, from commerce to philosophy, with the goal of finding what was holding back progress and replacing it with new ways of reaching the same end.
 Thus, even in art, Modernism fostered a period of experimentation after questioning the status quo.
 Modernists did not believe in uniform values; they cared little for social norms and instead were occupied with a lack of identity, lack of faith, and cynicism.

 This also gave rise to new concepts such as Individualism, Symbolism and Absurdity.
 It was more about what an individual thought about a certain idea – for instance, polygamy – not necessarily about what society thought.
+The individual determined his morality rather than the collective whole.
 Every petty yardstick in society was challenged and seen as a social construct.
-Perhaps, even what was thought to be common knowledge, though no one exactly knew the origin; God, gender, rights, right and wrong, to mention but a few.
+We still see it till today as people doubt that Jesus even existed although He is one of the most documented people in history.
+Perhaps, even what was thought to be cast-in-stone common knowledge were now challenged as being fluid; God, gender, rights, morality, to mention but a few.

 Beliefs

 It started as Christian Science, a religion that sought to fill the portholes when science and religion combined path.
 However, the patch didn’t last.
 Religious fundamentalists believe in the superiority of their religious teachings, and in a strict division between righteous people and evildoers.
-This belief system regulates religious thoughts, but also all conceptions regarding the self, others, and the world.
+This belief system regulates their thoughts, but also all conceptions regarding themselves, others, and the world.

 For the first time in history, people were not looking to God for definitive answers; they grew skeptical of their religion and religious faith.
 Modernism basically showed a society that was rebelling against tradition, while realism simply showed how society dealt with the normalities of life.
 Realism talked about the traditions of characters, how they lived, and what they dealt with.